CIIC-CT-IPLEIRIA/.github/profile/README.md

-## Computer Science and Communication Research Centre (CIIC) - 🌐 C&T Group Code Repository
+## Computer Science and Communication Research Centre (CIIC) - 🌐 C&T Group Repository

 🏢 CIIC is a dedicated research center at the Polytechnic of Leiria, specializing in four research areas: